manicmachine/jpass/README.md

   ```
   Using `--pass|-p` is optional.
 If not provided, JPass will prompt for the new password.

-  **⚠️ If multiple identifiers are provided while explicitly setting the password, each device will be assigned the same password.** The intent here is to allow admins to set a predefined password across multiple computers for extended periods of work before being manually rotated upon completion.
+  **⚠️ If multiple identifiers are provided while explicitly setting the password, each device will be assigned the same password.**
+  - The intent here is to allow admins to set a predefined password across multiple computers for extended periods of work before being manually rotated upon completion.

 - **Set a LAPS password to a random passphrase**:
   ```bash
   jpass set <identifier> ... [--generate|-g]
   ```
     Using the `--generate|-g` option will result in JPass assigning a random 14-29 character 3-word phrase for the password in the format `<adverb>-<verb>-<noun>`, e.g. radically-baffled-hero.

+    If multiple identifiers are provided while using the `--generate|-g` flag, each device will be assigned a unique passphrase.
 - **List LAPS accounts for a host**:
   ```bash
   jpass accounts <identifier>